 One night while seeking a place for dinner, we found Sympligades (25 Vernadou St.).
 Turns out, according to Trip Advisor, it’s one of the best restaurants in Rethymno.
 We were drawn by the sign announcing live music.
 This cozy place was warm and welcoming.
 We took a seat outside near the door, thinking it might be too loud inside.
 We enjoyed our dinner, but couldn’t hear the band well, since the adjacent club’s music was blaring outside.
 We did go inside to enjoy it.
 Grab a table inside and be a part of the revelry.

 A visit to Old Town isn’t complete without dining at Avli (Xanthoudidou 22 & Radamanthios).
 Dine in the courtyard of this rustic elegant spot for breakfast, lunch, or dinner.
-Look for my upcoming interview with the wonderful proprietress, Katerina Xekalou.
+Read more about Avli here.

 ‘DEATH’ BY BOUGATSA